Specifying Energy Efficient Windows for an Eco Home – Your Questions Answered

 Aluminium can be powder-coated in a variety of RAL colours, so you can also customise your window frames to suit your property’s style.
 Modern aluminium windows are manufactured with an insulated thermal break to ensure minimal heat loss and achieve impressive levels of energy performance.
 Aluminum frames will ensure energy efficient windows and are the most popular option for those working on Passivhaus projects.

-Specifying Energy Efficient Windows – Your Questions Answered
+Specifying Energy Efficient Windows for an Eco Home – Your Questions Answered

 Some triple-glazed composite systems can deliver U-values down to 0.6W/m²K.
 Because of the combination of different materials, however, this style of windows tends to come at a premium cost.